Machine Vision Software on GPU

 With that software one could also build a multi-camera solution for any machine vision or industrial cameras with image processing on NVIDIA GPU.
 In the simplest case, user can run several processes (one per camera) at the same time to accomplish the task.
 In more sofisticated approach it would be better to create one image loader which will collect frames from different cameras for further processing on GPU.

 There is also an opportunity to utilize different compression options on GPU at the end of the pipeline.
-We can utilize JPEG (MJPEG), JPEG2000 (MJ2K), H.264 and H.265 encoders on GPU.
-Please note that H.264/H.265 are implemented via hardware-based NVIDIA NVENC encoder and that compression could be done in parallel with CUDA code.
+We can utilize JPEG (Motion JPEG), JPEG2000 (MJ2K), H.264 and H.265 encoders on GPU.
+Please note that H.264 and H.265 are implemented via hardware-based NVIDIA NVENC encoder and that video encoding could be done in parallel with CUDA code.

-The software could also work with raw images in PGM format which are stored on external SSD.
-This is a good method for software evaluation and testing without camera.
-User can download the source codes from Github or ready binaries for Windows from the download page.
+The software could also work with raw images in PGM format (bayer or grayscale) which are stored on external SSD.
+This is a good method for software evaluation and testing without a camera.
+User can download the source codes from Github or ready binaries for Windows from GPU Camera Sample project page.

-We've done some tests with raw frames in PGM format from bayer Gpixel GMAX 3265 image sensor.
+We've done some tests with raw frames in PGM format from Gpixel GMAX 3265 image sensor.
 That image sensor has resolution 9433 × 7000.
-For 8-bit mode we've got total processing time around 15 ms which is more than 4 GPix/s.
-The pipeline included data acquisition, dark frame, FFC, linearization, BPC, white balance, debayer HQLI, gamma sRGB, 16/8-bit transform, JPEG compression (subsampling 4:2:0, quality 90), viewport texture copy, monitor output at 30 fps.
-The same solution for 12-bit raw image gave us 21 ms processing time.
+For 8-bit mode we've got total processing time on GPU around 12 ms which is more than 4 GPix/s.
+The pipeline includes data copy from host to device, dark frame, FFC, linearization, BPC, white balance, debayer L7, gamma sRGB, 16/8-bit transform, JPEG compression (subsampling 4:2:0, quality 90), viewport texture copy, monitor output at 30 fps.
+The same solution for 12-bit raw image could give us 14 ms processing time.

-Here we can see absolutely incredible performance for JPEG encoding on GPU: 65 MPix color image could be compressed within 3.3 ms on NVIDIA GeForce RTX 2080ti.
+Here we can see absolutely incredible performance for JPEG encoding on NVIDIA GPU: 65 MPix color image (24-bit) could be compressed within 3.3 ms on NVIDIA GeForce RTX 2080ti.

 We recommend to utilize that software as a testing tool to evaluate image quality and performance.
 User can also test different NVIDIA GPUs to choose the best hardware in terms of price, quality and performance for a particular task.